-By Jerri Whitner, Student Contributor
+By Jerri Whitner, student contributor

 Excitement was in the air on the campus of Alice Lloyd College as students, faculty, and staff lined up for ALC’s first St. Patrick’s Day Parade on Thursday, March 9th.
-A small march was held last year, but thanks to the sponsorship of ALC history professor, Dr. Steven Wilson, and a committee of interested students, faculty, and staff, the humble march transformed into an exciting parade.
+A small march was held last year, but thanks to the sponsorship of ALC history professor, Dr. Stephen Wilson, and a committee of interested students, faculty, and staff, the humble march transformed into an exciting parade.

-Parade Overseer, Lindsey Blanken, a junior History and English major, helped organize the parade.
+Parade Overseer, Lindsay Blanken, a junior History and English major, helped organize the parade.
 The parade included an Irish inspired dance performed by Neisha Tackett, a sophomore Elementary Education major, and Josh Blankenship, a senior Social Studies Education major.
 In addition, the ALC Voices of Appalachia also performed an Irish song, Mo Ghile.
 Those in attendance were thoroughly captivated by the parade, cheering as many of the participants tossed candy, green beads, and gold candy coins from their floats.
 The following is a list of parade participants:

 - The Marine Color Guard from Perry County Central High School